pyarya/firefox-css/README.md

 # Setup
 ## cascade
-    -read the cascade github page(above) for information on editing and what to add
-    - you can move the /chrome folder into your root profile directory (about:profiles) if you want the same setup as me.
+    read the cascade github page(above) for information on editing and what to add you can move the /chrome folder into your root profile directory (about:profiles) if you want the same setup as me.

 ## new tab
-    -You can use the live preview as your new tab page if you dont want to change the colours or anything through your browser settings
+    You can use the live preview as your new tab page if you dont want to change the colours or anything through your browser settings.
-    -If you want to change the html and css:
-        -clone the repo/ download the zip and you can set up the browser to open the local file(index.html)
+    If you want to change the html and css: clone the repo/ download the zip and you can set up the browser to open the local file(index.html)

 # firefox